hapax/hapax.github.io/assets/alien-maths.md

 In computational terms, the *umwelt* is an effort to reverse engineer the operating system from the IO.
-I think this can take us only so far, since apart from any claims of phenomenological incommensurability, operating systems are underdetermined by what you do with them; solutions to biological problems are non-unique.
+There is a tacit functionalist assumption here that *IO determines OS*.
-There is more than one way to skin a bat!
+But there is more than one way to skin a bat!
+Solutions to biological problems are non-unique, as human culture shows; operating systems are underdetermined by what you do with them.

-Nagel would argue that even if we rationally understand the operating system, that does not render the experience commensurable.
+Further, Nagel would argue that even if we rationally understand the operating system, that does not render the experience commensurable.
-There is an internal aspect that our model cannot capture.
+There is an internal aspect our model cannot capture.
 I suspect the truth is somewhere in between.
 If we could understand all the relevant carriers of meaning, but more subtly, the *ways they are encoded and manipulated by the interface*,